The Emigrants (1971 film): Filming

 The scenes set in Chisago Lakes were actually filmed at Lake Krageholm in Scania, Sweden.
 Filming took place from June 1969 to January 1970, and then from May to August 1970.

 Ullmann said that for The Emigrants and The New Land, which were shot at the same time, the actors had to learn historic methods of laundry, and also that the brief scene in The Emigrants where she is on a swing took two days to film.

 The film employed 20 actors and 500 extras.
-The combined cost of the two films was kr 7 million, making them, at the time, the most expensive Swedish film yet produced.
+The combined cost of the two films was kr 7 million, making them the most expensive Swedish film produced until that time.

 Release

 The Emigrants was released to cinemas in Sweden on 8 March 1971.
 It opened in New York City on 24 September 1972.
-The version released in the U.S. was cut from 190 to 150 minutes by Warner Bros., who distributed the film in America.
+The version released in the U.S. was cut from 190 to 150 minutes by Warner Bros., who distributed the film in the United States.

 In the U.S., the film was not released on home video until February 2016, when The Criterion Collection released it, along with The New Land, on DVD and Blu-ray.
 The films had been frequently requested by customers.
 In 2016, The Emigrants was also featured in the Gothenburg Film Festival.

 Reception

 Critical reception

 The film received mostly positive reviews.

+The Emigrants has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 17 reviews, and an average rating of 9/10.

 Roger Ebert gave it four stars, praising it as a "masterpiece", "infinitely absorbing and moving", and likely more accurate than traditional stories about immigration to the United States.
 Richard Schickel wrote in Life that "Jan Troell has made the masterpiece about the dream that shaped America - a dream, and an America, fast disappearing from our views".
 Vincent Canby of The New York Times hailed the acting performances, especially from von Sydow and Ullmann, which he found to hold "a kind of spontaneous truth, in look and gesture, that does a lot to relieve the otherwise programed nobility, truth and beauty".
 However, Canby criticized Troell for excessive views of "sunlight-reflected-in-water that becomes just one too many, a thing of movie decoration".
 In New York, Judith Crist praised the film as "exquisite", and wrote that the depiction of history "throbs with flesh and blood".
 In 5001 Nights at the Movies, Pauline Kael declared the film is "A bursting, resonant work".

 In his 2015 Movie Guide, Leonard Maltin gave the film three stars, calling it "Solid if rambling".
 Dave Kehr recalled it as overrated, calling it "Uncommitted, tedious, and often dishonest".
 In 2016, the Swedish journal Sydsvenskan recalled The Emigrants as a classic.

+Immigration historian Roger Daniels has called the film "outstanding," as well as "arguably the finest social history in a commercial movie."